 I've just started to consider the impact of Social Security retirement benefits.
 I also need to consider the impact of cost-of-living adjustments (COLAs) and other factors as mentioned in this article on when to start collecting Social Security published by the Journal of Financial Planning.
 I'll plan on performing more complex calculations in a future spreadsheet.

 Note: This spreadsheet and instructions are now located at the Social Security Retirement Benefits – When to Start Spreadsheet course.
+The original spreadsheet was designed for those born in 1960 or later.
+I've added an additional spreadsheet and instructions for those born between 1943 and 1959.

 Have you thought about when you'll start claiming Social Security retirement benefits?
 What influenced your decision?